Edwards Davis: Film and final years

 Davis was married to three actresses.

 In Hollywood, Davis was a founder and president of the 233 Club, a Masonic organization of actors and motion picture workers.
 In his later years he wrote a book entitled Lovers of Life: An Epic Biography of a Soul.

 On November 25, 1906, Davis married the actress Adele Blood, who was a lead in The Unmasking.
 They divorced in 1914, and he was later married to the actress Jule Power, (Note: Power is listed as "Mrs. Edwards Davis" by 1920.) who was named in his divorce from Blood.
-Power died in 1932, (Note: Davis wrote of her death in a spiritualist newsletter The Whisper.) and Davis died in Hollywood on May 16, 1936, after a two-year illness.
+Power died in 1932, (Note: Davis wrote of her death in a spiritualist newsletter The Whisper.) and Davis married Elvina "Ina" Derby in 1934.
+Davis died in Hollywood on May 16, 1936, after a two-year illness.